Alternative · Comparison

 Why MCP matters

-Daisy runs a local MCP server, so Claude Desktop, Cursor, Cline, and any other MCP-compatible AI client can query your meeting transcripts directly — no cloud round-trip, no API key shared with Daisy, no "Ask Daisy" closed garden.
-This is the standout structural difference in our category right now.
-If you spend your day in Claude Desktop and want it to know what you talked about in your 1-on-1s, Daisy is built for that out of the box; nobody else in the space is.
+Daisy runs a local MCP server, so Claude Desktop, Cursor, Cline, and any other MCP client can query your transcripts straight off your Mac — no cloud round-trip, no API key shared with us.
+Granola added a cloud MCP server and API in 2026, but it reads notes that already live in Granola's cloud and is gated to paid plans.
+Daisy's reads transcripts that never left your machine, free, with no plan to unlock.
+If you spend your day in Claude Desktop and want it to know what you discussed in your 1-on-1s — without anything leaving your laptop — that's what Daisy is built for.

 Try Daisy